djangonaut-space/program/navigators.md

 ## Responsibilities and Expectations

-In this 3 month program, Djangonauts will be asked to take responsibility for their growth and improvement, as it's a semi-structured self-paced program; however, you are there to help guide them by sharing your methodologies, resources, tips and experience.
+In this 8-week program, Djangonauts will be asked to take responsibility for their growth and improvement, as it's a semi-structured self-paced program; however, you are there to help guide them by sharing your methodologies, resources, tips and experience.

 - Your goal is to be a guide and not a teacher.
 If you have the time to teach someone the fundamentals in git, please do, but know that isn't required.
 In this scenario, you should be able to help identify resources for learning git for the Djangonaut.

-- Ticket grooming.
-For example, picking tickets which don't require greater buy-in from the community (e.g. accepted bug tickets), or choosing these tickets because they are learning how to propose a direction and facilitate a community vote.
-By assigning or cc-ing Djangonauts to these tickets, they will know what to draw their attention to.

 - On Discord 1-2 hours a week fielding questions.

-- Attendance of a weekly 1-hour stand-up between Djangonauts and Navigators.
+- Attendance of a weekly 30-minute stand-up between Djangonauts and Navigators.
 You can share attendance responsibilities with your fellow Navigators - only one Navigator is required.